GULibrarySandbox/data-vis-basics/content/5-voyant.md

 ## How to use voyant tools

-To use Voyant Tools, paste the URLs or text you wish to analyse into the text box.
+Paste the URLs or text you wish to analyse into the text box.
 You can also upload files using the upload button.

-Watch the following videos:
+Watch the following videos on the different methods to upload content.

-this video shows how to upload mulitple URLS to Voyant
+This video shows how to upload mulitple URLS to Voyant.
-<div class='embed-container'><iframe width="854" height="480" src='https://player.vimeo.com/video/563468503' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>
+<iframe src="https://player.vimeo.com/video/563468503" width="640" height="564" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-This video shows the upload of basic text into voyant
+This video shows how to copy and paste text into Voyant.
-<div class='embed-container'><iframe width="854" height="480" src='https://player.vimeo.com/video/563467758' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>
+<iframe src="https://player.vimeo.com/video/563467758" width="640" height="564" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 {% capture text %}
 ## Activity: upload and export data